ealmiras/Bellabeat/4_DataAnalysis.md

 <img src="https://github.com/ealmiras/Bellabeat/blob/main/Plot_WeightTrackerUsage_byDayMonth.png" width="450" /> |
 <img src="https://github.com/ealmiras/Bellabeat/blob/main/Plot_WeightTrackerUsage_byDayWeek.png" width="450" />

+#### Fundings
+- User engagement is the highest for the activity tracker and has a very high median for days used
+- Sleep tracker follows the activity tracker, also has a high median for days used
+- Even though it is hard to comment on the user engagement for the weight log, it can be said that there's a pattern about which day of the week users log data in general

 ### 4.2.
 Cross Function Usage
 Next, I wanted to check the distribution of the user who use more than one function of the app.